paddygoat/ultrasonic_classifier/README.md

 # Ultrasonic Classifier for Rock 5B

 Use Balena Etcher to install a Rock 5B image on the SD card.
-Install the new cardin the Rock 5B, connect ethernet cable and mous, keyboard and monitor and power it up.
+Install the new card in the Rock 5B, connect ethernet cable and mouse, keyboard and monitor and power it up.
 Look for the flashing blue LED, might be necessary to reboot a few times.
 At command prompt, type:
 sudo apt update && sudo apt upgrade (the user is 'rock' and the password is 'rock').